ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: Problem Statement

 \section{Problem Statement}

-We consider a mobile robot \emph{pusher} and a set of $m$ polygonal objects, embedded in a workspace $\mathcal{W}\subset\mathbb{R}^2$.
-We denote the state of the pusher as $p\in SE(2)$ and the states of the blocks as $o_j\in SE(2)$, $j\in\mathcal{M} = \{1,\dots, m\}$.
-The pusher follows rear-axle simple-car kinematics $\dot{p} = f(p, u)$, where $u$ represents a control action (speed and steering angle).
-The pusher may push objects using a flat bumper attached at its front (see~\figref{fig:exp_setup}).
-The goal of the pusher is to rearrange the objects from their starting configuration $O^s = (o_1^s,\dots,o_m^s)$ to a specified goal configuration $O^g = (o_1^g,\dots,o_m^g)$.
+We consider a mobile robot \emph{pusher} and a set of $m$ polygonal \emph{blocks} in a workspace $\mathcal{W}\subset SE(2)$.
+We denote the state of the pusher as $p\in \mathcal{W}$ and the states of the blocks as $o_j\in \mathcal{W}$, $j\in\mathcal{M} = \{1,\dots, m\}$.
+The pusher follows rear-axle, simple-car kinematics $\dot{p} = f(p, u)$, where $u$ represents a control action (speed and steering angle), and may push objects using a flat bumper attached at its front (see~\figref{fig:exp_setup}).
+The goal of the pusher is to rearrange the blocks from their starting configuration, $O^s = (o_1^s,\dots,o_m^s)$, to a goal configuration, $O^g = (o_1^g,\dots,o_m^g)$.
 We seek to develop a planning framework to enable the pusher to efficiently rearrange all objects into their goal poses.
-We assume that the pusher has accurate knowledge of its ego pose as well as the starting configuration of objects, $O^s$.
+We assume that the pusher has accurate knowledge of its ego pose at all times, and of the starting configuration of all objects, $O^s$.